-The Southern University at New Orleans Police Department maintains a close working relationship with the New Orleans Police Department, Orleans Levee District Police Department, University of New Orleans Police Department, Orleans Parish Sheriff's Office, Louisiana State Police, and the Federal Bureau of Investigation.
+The Southern University at New Orleans Police Department maintains a close working relationship with the New Orleans Police Department, Orleans Levee District Police Department, University of New Orleans Police Department, Orleans Parish Sheriff's Office, Federal Bureau of Investigations, Department of Homeland Security, Tulane University Police Department, Drug Enforcement Administration, Louisiana Probation and Parole, Xavier University Police Dement, Dillard University Police Dement and Louisiana State Police.
 Collaborative meetings and training sessions are occasionally held to review issues and incidents occurring within the multiple local jurisdictions.
-SUNOPD is comfortable with and capable of reaching out to these responsive law enforcement entities for support and assistance related to the safety and security of the campus community.
+SUNO PD is comfortable with and capable of reaching out to these responsive law enforcement entities for support and assistance as it relates to the safety and security of the campus community.

-SUNOPD officers and local law enforcement officers communicate regularly on the scene of incidents that occur in and around the campus area.
-SUNOPD investigators work closely with local law enforcement investigators when incidents arise that require joint communication efforts.
+SUNO PD officers and local law enforcement officers communicate regularly on the scene of incidents that occur in and around the campus area.
+SUNO PD investigators work closely with local law enforcement investigators when incidents arise that require joint communication efforts.

-Written Memorandum of Understanding with Local Police:
+Written Memorandum of Understanding with Local Police

-SUNOPD currently has a written agreement or Memorandum of Understanding (MOU) between SUNOPD and the New Orleans Police Department (NOPD).
-The current agreement explicitly addresses the response and investigation of alleged incidents within an expanded jurisdiction, including areas bound by Downman Road, Elysian Fields Avenue, Lakeshore Drive, and Old Gentilly Road.
-SUNOPD shares concurrent authority with the New Orleans Police Department for any incidents within those boundaries.
-Also, the New Orleans Police Department is the sole investigative authority for allegations of sexual assault and major Part I UCR crimes, even if occurring on the Southern University at New Orleans campus.
-In the event of significant uses of force or critical incidents by a member of the SUNO PD, the New Orleans Police Department's Force Investigation Team (FIT) will have primary but concurrent jurisdiction.
+SUNO PD currently has a written agreement or Memorandum of Understanding (MOU) between SUNO PD and the New Orleans Police Department (NOPD).
+The current agreement specifically addresses the response and investigation of alleged incidents within an expanded jurisdiction which includes areas bound by Downman Road, Elysian Fields Avenue, Lakeshore Drive, and Old Gentilly Road.
+SUNO PD shares concurrent jurisdiction with the New Orleans Police Department for any incidents that occur within those boundaries.
+In addition, the New Orleans Police Department is the sole investigative authority for allegations of sexual assault and major Part I UCR crimes, even if occurring on the Southern University at New Orleans Police Department's Force Investigation Team (FIT) will have primary but concurrent jurisdiction for investigative purposes.

-Campus Safety Alerts: Notifying the SUNO Community about Crimes
+Campus Safety Alerts - Notifying the SUNO Community about Crimes

-To provide timely notice to the Southern University at New Orleans community in the event of a criminal situation that may pose a serious or continuing threat to members of the campus community, a Campus Safety Alert (timely warning notice) that withholds the names of victims as confidential and that will aid in the prevention of similar crimes, is sent primarily by blast email to all students and employees on campus as soon as pertinent information is available.

-Alerts can also be sent/communicated via SUNO's text/voice messaging system and various other notification methods, as outlined in the Emergency/Immediate Notification section of this Annual Report.
-A Campus Safety Alert intends to warn the campus regarding a criminal incident, providing individuals an opportunity to take reasonable precautions to protect themselves.
+In an effort to provide timely notice to the Southern University at New Orleans community in the event of a criminal situation that may pose a serious or continuing threat to members of the campus community, a Campus Safety Alert (timely warning notice) that withholds the names of victims as confidential and that will aid in the prevention of similar crimes, is sent primarily by blast email to all students and employees on campus as soon as pertinent information is available.
+Alerts can also be sent/communicated via SUNO's text/voice messaging system and a variety of other notification methods, as outlined in the Emergency/Immediate Notification section of this Annual Report.
+The intent of a Campus Safety Alert is to warn the campus regarding a criminal incident, providing individuals an opportunity to take reasonable precautions to protect themselves.

-Campus Safety Alerts are generally written by the Chief of Police or his designee and distributed to the campus community by the Office of Public Relations.
-They are routinely reviewed and approved by the Vice-Chancellor of Administration and Finance before distribution.
-The Chief of Police or his designee has the authority to issue a Campus Safety Alert without such consultation if consultation time is not available.

-Should the Chief of Police or his designee be directly impacted and involved in incident response or otherwise unavailable, any trained member from the Office of Public Relations could write and send a Campus Safety Alert.
+Campus Safety Alerts are generally written by the Chief of Police or his designee and distributed to the campus community by the Office of Public Relations, and they are routinely reviewed and approved by the Vice Chancellor of Administration and Finance prior to distribution.
+The Chief of Police or his designee have the authority to issue a Campus Safety Alert without such consultation if consultation time is not available.
+Should the Chief of Police or his designee be directly impacted and involved in an incident response or otherwise unavailable, any trained member from the Office of Public Relations could write and send a Campus Safety Alert.